Estonian forest policy

 Estonian forests are of big natural and ecological value.
 Basis for forest policy is the understanding that the forestry sector of Estonia has a strong profitable potential of material and social benefits, and its use has to be facilitated so that other values and benefits, including environmental, would not suffer.

-Estonia is a country rich in forest – over a half (50.6%) of our land is covered with forest.
+Estonia is a country rich in forest – over a half (51.4%) of our mainland is covered with mostly semi-natural forests.
 The area and reserve of our forests has increased significantly during the last half-century.
-In Estonia, forest grows on approximately 2.2 mln hectares, of which approximately 75%, that is, 1.6 mln hectares is manageable forest.
+In Estonia, forest grows on approximately 2.3 mln hectares, of which approximately 75%, that is, 1.7 mln hectares is manageable forest.
+The total growing stock of stands is 480 million m3.
 Most common tree species are pine, birch and spruce.

 - sustainable forestry – management of forests in a way that ensures currently their biological diversity, productivity, capability for regeneration, vitality and potential and enables performing all functions also in the future, without causing harm to other ecosystems;

 - efficient forest management – the economic production and use of all forest-related benefits, both in the short and long-term perspective.

 The importance of forests is manifested in four aspects:

 - economic – forest as a source of revenue;

 - social – forest as an ensurer of employment and provider of forest vocation;

 - ecological – forest as a preserver of population diversity;

 - cultural – forest as a part of Estonian culture.